 Magnificent Lake Superior Beach near Grand Marais

 This extraordinary property features an absolutely awe-inspiring beach.
-Unsurpassed in its depth, this 700-foot wide stretch of grassy dunes offers vast breathtaking panoramas of pure sugar sand and the scintillating blue surface of Lake Superior.
+Unsurpassed in its depth, the 700-foot wide stretch of grassy dunes offers vast breathtaking panoramas of pure sugar sand and the scintillating blue surface of Lake Superior.
 With no sign of human presence as far as the eye can see, this remarkable natural sanctuary is totally private and pristine, and yet only 18 miles from the popular harbor of Grand Marais.

 Protected on both sides by State land, this property is the only private holding on nearly two miles of Lake Superior frontage.
-An astonishingly large expanse of dune and beach to the water's edge (at least 300 feet) affords complete protection from bank erosion, as well as endless hours of easy walking and sheer solitude.
-The brilliant multi-colored small stones washed by the surf along the water's edge bestow a feast for the eyes and exceptional agate hunting
+An astonishingly large expanse of dune and beach to the water`s edge (at least 300 feet) affords complete protection from bank erosion, as well as endless hours of easy walking and sheer solitude.
+The brilliant multi-colored small stones washed by the surf along the water`s edge bestow a feast for the eyes and exceptional agate hunting.

 Above the spectacular dunes covered with a profusion of ferns, wildflowers, and grasses rises a fifty-foot vegetated bluff leading to majestic wooded highlands that constitute the remainder of this magnificent 18-plus acre property.
 The high overlook grants commanding vistas between the trees to the tranquil beach and mighty lake below.
 A key and very rare feature of the forest is the majestic canopy of mature red and white pines dating to well over a century in age.
 Also present are oaks, maples, birches, and aspen.
 The property has a rich abundance of wildlife and native plants, including bracken ferns, arbutus, wintergreen, and blueberries.